simonmicro/Dear-Templates/Exim - Email.md

 3. Enjoy you local email service!

 ## Email with remote SMTP server ##
+_If you want to use this feature and don't need to authenticate against the SMTP server you should check the lighter `postfix` mailserver out._
 1. Run `sudo dpkg-reconfigure exim4-config` and select `mail sent by smarthost; received via SMTP or fetchmail`
 2. Enter at `IP address or host name of the outgoing smarthost` your smtp server like `[SMTP_SERVER_HOST]::[PORT_587]`
 3. Add the credentials to the local config: `sudo nano /etc/exim4/passwd.client`: `[SMTP_SERVER_HOST]:[USERNAME]:[PASSWORD]`